Sarah McLachlan

 Sarah Ann McLachlan (born January 28, 1968) is a Canadian singer-songwriter.
-As of 2015, she had sold over 40 million albums worldwide.
+As of 2025, she has sold over 40 million albums worldwide.
 McLachlan's best-selling album is Surfacing (1997), for which she won two Grammy Awards (out of four nominations) and four Juno Awards.
 She has won three Grammy and twelve Juno Awards in total, and is a member of the Canadian Music Hall of Fame and the Canadian Songwriters Hall of Fame.
-McLachlan founded the Lilith Fair tour, which showcased female musicians.